-Contracts
+8) Contracts

-- 15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+- A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: - a) Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and - i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law;

-b) Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).
+ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter);

-c) If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented).

-d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe the invoice and related payment agreed to the terms and conditions of the contract.
+iii.
+If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe the invoice and related payment agreed to the terms and conditions of the contract.

-Payroll and Personnel
+9) Payroll and Personnel

-16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.)
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

-b) Observe whether supervisors approved the attendance and leave of the selected employeesor officials.
+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials;